amgarton47/CS62data-structures/Darwin_Assignment/project/README.md

 The step numbers are not part of the actual program, but are included here to make it easier to understand the program.
 On its turn, a Flytrap first checks to see if it is facing an enemy creature in the adjacent square.
-If so, the program jumps ahead to step 4 and infects the hapless creature that happened to be there.
+If so, the program jumps ahead to step 4 and infects the helpless creature that happened to be there.
 If not, the program instead goes on to step 2, in which it simply turns left.
 In either case, the next instruction is a go instruction that will cause the program to start over again at the beginning of the program.